How are companies redesigning work for hybrid and distributed teams?

 Organizations that burden their teams with scattered applications frequently experience reduced productivity, whereas companies that streamline and connect their digital ecosystems report quicker decision-making and diminished fatigue.

-A central worry in hybrid work is the possibility of forming a two-tier workforce, where employees who are more frequently on-site gain greater visibility and access to opportunities.
-To mitigate this, companies are reshaping their talent practices to promote equitable treatment.
+A key concern in hybrid work revolves around the risk of creating a split workforce, where those spending more time on-site end up enjoying increased visibility and access to advancement.
+To address this, companies are updating their talent strategies to ensure fair and consistent treatment for everyone.

 • Standardized criteria for promotion and performance evaluation.